HOW TO DRINK FROM A FIRE-HOSE WITHOUT DROWNING

 - The goal of pre-lecture work is to have a basic roadmap of the lecture in your head – if you get lost during a complex part of lecture, you won't be lost for the rest of the lecture.

-- Identify the number of key heading from the outline/summary, then memorize the number and then the actual headings (knowing the number helps!)
+- Use the outline to identify the key headings - then memorize the number of headings and then the actual headings (knowing the number helps!) to create your basic roadmap.

 - If possible, take handwritten notes electronically (e.g., tablet) or on a slide printout - handwriting activates analytical centers that typing does not.